 Below are some of the most common methods for ensuring your home stays bed bug free:

-- Keep your home clean and tidy to give them less places to hide.
+- Keep your home clean and tidy to give them fewer places to hide

 - Inspect any other beds you sleep in – e.g. at hotels and other people’s houses